vihagendra/IS601-Assignment-1/Definitions.md

 * **Branch:**
     *A branch represents an independent line of development.The most recent commit on a branch is referred to as the tip of that branch.
 The tip of the branch is referenced by a branch head, which moves forward as additional development is done on the branch.It is like a pointer to a commit.*

+* **Commit:**
+    *It stores the current contents of the index in a new commit along with a log message from the user describing the changes*